 While last year we focused on SMB and the Home users market with basic off the shelf routers from Linksys, Netgear, Asus, and others, this year we focus more on more complex offerings such as Ubiquity Networks and Mesh Wireless Network systems.

-Last year we gave Asus routers our top pick for small businesses.
+Last year we gave Asus routers our top pick for best SOHO and home wireless router for 2018.
 Well, times change fast in Tech.
 Last month Asus suffered backlash after it was found that the Asus Live Update Software was pushing Malware out.
 So we feel it is time for everyone who is serious about Security and Performance to step up their game.

 We are going with Ubiquity Networks as our top pick in 2019.
 The reasons are simple: